yuqinzhou9/yuqinzhou9.github.io/_projects/3_project.md

 ---
 layout: page
-title: "QRPLM: Query Reformulation using Pre-trained Language Model with Reinforcement Learning"
+title: "Reinforced Queries using Pre-trained Language Models in Sparse Retrieval"
-description: "We address the persistent issue of query-document mismatch in sparse retrieval by leveraging reinforcement learning and a pre-trained model.
-The paper is under review in SIGIR."
+description: "We address the persistent issue of query-document mismatch in sparse retrieval by leveraging reinforcement learning and a pre-trained model."

 img: assets/img/QRPLM.png
 importance: 1